n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 Every time `j` encounters an element smaller or equal to the pivot, it swaps it with the element at `lo`.
 We then increment `j` and `lo`.
-This way, `lo` is incremented beyond an element less than or equal to the pivot, maintaining invariant A. We know the element at `j` currently is greater than the pivot.
+This way, `lo` is incremented beyond an element less than or equal to the pivot, maintaining invariant A. We know the element currently at `j` is greater than the pivot.
 Why?
-Since it was previously between `lo` and `j`, this implies that `j` passed over it before.
+Since that element was previously between `lo` and `j`, this implies that `j` passed over it in a previous iteration.
 If it was passed before but does not appear to the left of `lo` (i.e. was not swapped), that means it is not less than or equal to the pivot, thus it must be greater, thus maintaining invariant B.

-Finally, we swap the pivot from the end into its rightful place between the two sections, and return the index at which it was placed.
+After the main loop, we swap the pivot from the end into its rightful place between the two sections, and return the index at which it was placed.

 If talking about indices confuses you, here's a visualization of this algorithm running on a sample array.
-The heights of the bars represent the value of the element at that index.
+The heights of each bar represents the value of the element at that index.
 Light gray elements are less than or equal to the pivot, while black elements are greater.
-In red are the two pointers, `lo` and `j`, and in blue is the pivot element.
+In red two pointers, `lo` and `j`, are in red, while the pivot element is in blue.

 ![](/assets/images/posts/array-partition/lomuto_animation.gif#center)